Beau Lake (Maine-Quebec)

-This lake is located entirely in the forest zone.
-In the story, the main economic activity was forestry.
+This lake is located in a densely forested and sparsely populated region of the New England–Acadian forests.
+Historically, the main economic activity was forestry.
 Since the mid-twentieth century, the resort and tourist activities have developed.
 This lake is particularly renowned for fishing and recreational boating in particular because of its mountainous landscape.

-On the side of Maine, a forest road runs along the western shore of the lake.
-While the side of the Quebec, a few dozen homes are served by an access road to the northern half of the lake.
+A forest road runs along the western shore of the lake in Maine.
+On the Quebec side, a few dozen homes are served by an access road to the northern half of the lake.

 Geography

-The lake is consisting of enlargement of the Saint Francis River.
-This lake is walled by steep cliffs:
+The lake represents a wide section of the Saint Francis River.
+This lake is walled by steep cliffs, with elevations reaching as high as 487 m on the Maine side and 516 m on the Quebec side.